noah-dorego/OneDay/README.md

 To easily add a default event, hold a time slot or an empty event slot.
 To delete a single event, hold the event.

-## Installation
+## Local Installation

-1. Clone the project by running the following command in your terminal or command prompt:
+1. Clone the project from [GitHub](https://github.com/NoahdoRegoUO/OneDay/) by running the following command in your terminal or command prompt:
 ```
 git clone <project-url>
 ```